UML state machine: Hierarchically nested states

 The most important innovation of UML state machines over the traditional FSMs is the introduction of hierarchically nested states (that is why statecharts are also called hierarchical state machines, or HSMs).
 The semantics associated with state nesting are as follows (see Figure 3): If a system is in the nested state, for example "result" (called the substate), it also (implicitly) is in the surrounding state "on" (called the superstate).
 This state machine will attempt to handle any event in the context of the substate, which conceptually is at the lower level of the hierarchy.
 However, if the substate "result" does not prescribe how to handle the event, the event is not quietly discarded as in a traditional "flat" state machine; rather, it is automatically handled at the higher level context of the superstate "on".
 This is what is meant by the system being in state "result" as well as "on".
 Of course, state nesting is not limited to one level only, and the simple rule of event processing applies recursively to any level of nesting.

 States that contain other states are called composite states; conversely, states without internal structure are called simple states.
 A nested state is called a direct substate when it is not contained by any other state; otherwise, it is referred to as a transitively nested substate.

 Because the internal structure of a composite state can be arbitrarily complex, any hierarchical state machine can be viewed as an internal structure of some (higher-level) composite state.
 It is conceptually convenient to define one composite state as the ultimate root of state machine hierarchy.
-In the UML specification, every state machine has a top state (the abstract root of every state machine hierarchy), which contains all the other elements of the entire state machine.
-The graphical rendering of this all-enclosing top state is optional.
+In the UML specification, every state machine has a region (the abstract root of every state machine hierarchy), which contains all the other elements of the entire state machine.

+The graphical rendering of this all-enclosing region is optional.